 If you wish to study two languages you will see them listed in Preference Block 2.

-You may wish to be considered eligible to study an additional GCSE in Japanese.
+You may wish to be considered eligible to study a GCSE in Japanese.
 Your application will be based on factors such as having achieved a Grade 6 in French or Spanish by the Summer Term of Y9 and your overall attitude to learning and progress in other subjects.

-You will be asked to choose a first preference and a reserve from each Block.
+In the Online Form, you will be asked to choose a first preference and a reserve from each Block.
 Please note the blocks below are examples from 2021.
 These will be updated for Spring 2022.

 Within the Design and Technology subject areas there are what the exam board calls “forbidden combinations”.
 This means students are not allowed to study the following combinations: